-Removal refers to the process of analysis and approval to remove items from the National Library's collections.
+Removal refers to the process of analysis and approval to remove items that the National Library's collections.
 This is the term used in Te Puna Mātauranga o Aotearoa Act 2003.
-In collections management practice, other terms like deaccession, deselection, withdraw for weeding are also used to describe the same or closely related concepts.
+In collections management practice, other terms like deaccession, deselection, withdrawal or weeding are also used to describe the same or closely related concepts.